 Enable Chrome Live Captions

-Live caption functionality first made its way with Chrome version 85, but it was an experimental feature now.
-However, from version 91 onwards, it has now been added as a stable feature, and you could enable it right away.
+Live caption functionality first appeared with Chrome version 85, but it is an experimental feature.
+However, from version 91 onwards, it has now been added as a stable feature, and you can enable it immediately.

 There are two different methods, and we have shared both of them below.
 You may try out the one that you find easy to deal with.

-- Scroll down to the Accessibility section, and turn ON the Live Caption toggle.
+5. Scroll to the Accessibility section, and turn ON the Live Caption toggle.

 Customize Chrome Live Captions